Photo Credit: william_wlech

 Everyone wants to live in a community where they feel like they belong.
 Fortunately, Esri has created a tool to help you figure out where you’ll best fit in.

-So, if you were to plug in the zip code for Concord Pavillion (94521), you would get a detailed breakdown of the three largest demographic subsections in that area.
+In short, if you were to plug in the zip code for Concord Pavillion (94521), you would get a detailed breakdown of the three largest demographic subsections in that area.
 Pretty neat, huh?

 After figuring out what neighborhood you’d best fit in, you should start thinking about the logistics of getting to work.

-But as you can see from the chart below, commute times vary pretty wildly depending on where you’re going and when you leave.
+But as you can see from the chart below, commute times vary wildly depending on where you’re going and when you leave.

 The longer commute times above are most likely attributed to people commuting outside of the city.